 Whether your mom still listens to CDs or has joined everyone else in the 20th century and uses a music streaming service, this can be a low budget way to creatively spoil her.
 This is a fun present to not only receive but to make because there are many different ways to do this.
 You may choose to fill the playlist with her favorite songs or tunes that remind her that she’s amazing.

 If you are completely lost on what Mother’s Day themed songs to add the mix, never fear because I have suggestions that will be fun to have on any list including Kanye West’s “Hey Mama,” Christine Aguilera’s “Oh Mother” and Tupac’s “Dear Mama.”
 It is important, even if you choose to use my song recommendations, to add your own songs to make the playlist personal and special.

-Just because you aren’t spend a ton of money doesn’t mean you love your mom less.
+Just because you aren’t spend a ton of money doesn’t mean you love your mom less; it doesn’t matter whether you make something personal or get her something fun like a Mother’s Day bobblehead collection.
 Money should never stand in the way of showing moms how appreciated they are, so take your pick from this list, and make sure your mom knows that she is loved.